Francesco16p/SMA/CushingLogistic.md

 ## Total variation distance between posterior distribution and different approximations

-This section completes the work done in the previous part of the notebook by providing importance sampling estimates of the distance in total variation between the joint, bivariate and marginal posterior distributions and their corresponding approximations.
-The importance sampling estimate is obtained by using as reference distributions independent Gaussians with mean the MAP and covariance matrix equal to the diagonal component of the inverse observed information inflated by 3 to guarantee the stability of the results.
+This section completes the work done in the previous part of the notebook by providing importance sampling estimates of the distance in total variation between the joint, bivariates and marginals of the target posterior density and their corresponding approximations.
+The importance sampling estimate is obtained by using as reference distributions independent Gaussians with mean the MAP and covariance matrix equal to the diagonal component of the inverse observed Fisher information inflated by 3 to guarantee the stability of the results.

-We start by cleaning up the working environment, loading the approximations and sampling from the reference density that will be used to implement importance sampling.
+We start by cleaning the working environment, loading the approximations, and sampling from the reference density that will be used to implement importance sampling.

 ```r
 rm(list = ls())